Food Waste – Regulations in Massachusetts

 Statewide ban on commercial and institutional on organics waste over 1 ton/week

-The Commonwealth of Massachusetts Department of Environmental Protection (DEP) is introducing new regulations on recycling to control the solid food waste.
-A solid food waste ban will be starting on January 2014 for any foodservice operation that generates over one ton in organics waste per week – public schools, colleges & universities, hospitals, restaurants and other industries could be affected.
+The Commonwealth of Massachusetts Department of Environmental Protection (DEP) introduced recently regulations on recycling to control the solid food waste.
+A solid food waste ban started on January 2014 for any food-service operation that generates over one ton in organics waste per week – public schools, colleges & universities, hospitals, restaurants and other industries could be affected.
 Fines for violating these regulations for the first time range from $860 - $1,725.

 Here are some facts on Food Waste mentioned by Massachusetts Energy and Environmental Affairs: (http://www.mass.gov/eea/agencies/massdep/recycle/reduce/trimming-the-fat-cutting-costs-by-reducing-food-waste.html)